Encryptioncode/graphic-website/README.md

   - also it takes almost 300 lines of code for the animation and 143 for the image loading

 - Enlarging logo
+  - logo enlarges as you scroll and then you go through it